-

 Mountain Safety how do we get the Safety message across.
 Self Reliance could be a key.

 For some reason my blog has vanished on the internet.
-What I said was though there is great work down by various organisations on safety in the mountains the tragedies keep happening.
+What I said was though there is great work done by various organisations on safety in the mountains the tragedies keep happening.
 I know there are many more going into … Continue reading

 My mate Tom Mac Donald RIP.